 E Chen's installation is built completely from products purchased at stores, still housed in their original boxes.
+The boxes have been turned inside out, revealing little or no identifying colors or brands.
 Using objects that inhabit our daily lives and spaces, Chen creates his vision of a new consumer-driven architectural world.

 Organized by Alex Farquharson, an independent curator and critic based in London, who contributes regularly to Frieze and Art Monthly.